-At the end of the informal resolution process, both parties may or may not agree to certain accommodations, the Respondent may or may not acknowledge fault, and they agree not to pursue any further action.
-A Complainant or Respondent can request to end informal resolution at any time and request the College proceed with a formal complaint at that time.
-A request for informal resolution does not guarantee that there will not be a criminal investigation by law enforcement.
+This process may include both parties agreeing to certain accommodations, the Respondent may or may not acknowledge fault, and they agree not to pursue any further action.
+A Complainant or Respondent can request to end voluntary resolution at any time and request the College proceed with a formal complaint at that time.
+A request for voluntary resolution does not guarantee that there will not be a criminal investigation by law enforcement.

-A matter will be deemed satisfactorily resolved through informal resolution when both parties expressly agree to an outcome that is also acceptable to the Title IX Coordinator.
-If the outcomes and terms of an information resolution can be agreed upon by all parties, the Title IX Coordinator will have the parties sign written documentation outlining the terms of the resolution.
+A matter will be deemed satisfactorily resolved through voluntary resolution when both parties expressly agree to an outcome that is also acceptable to the Title IX Coordinator.

-VI.
+VII.
 PREVENTION, TRAINING AND EDUCATION

-It is the policy of the College to provide educational training and prevention programs regarding sexual harassment.
+It is the policy of the College to provide educational training and prevention programs regarding sexual misconduct.
 Educational training includes definitions related to consent, sexual assault, sexual harassment, dating/domestic violence, and other relevant terms, in addition to the rights and responsibilities of those impacted by such events.
-Prevention programs are focused primarily on bystander intervention as a means of preventing sexual harassment before it occurs, as well as educating individuals on ways to stay safe.
-Students and employees are also given information specific to reporting and the expectations set forth in Greensboro College's Sexual Harassment Policy regarding what the institution considers inappropriate behavior; however, it is still up to each individual to be familiar with this policy and to abide by the standards of behavior established in it.
+Prevention programs are focused primarily on bystander intervention as a means of preventing sexual violence before it occurs, as well as educating individuals on ways to stay safe.
+Students and employees are also given information specific to reporting and the expectations set forth in Greensboro College's Sexual Misconduct Policy regarding what the institution considers inappropriate behavior; however, it is still up to each individual to be familiar with this policy and to abide by the standards of behavior established in it.
 As such, ignorance of this policy will not be an acceptable excuse for violations of the policy.

-Sexual harassment prevention training is required for all new incoming students and all new employees of the College.
+Sexual misconduct training is required for all new incoming students and all new employees of the College.
 Students will be notified of this training during the orientation process.
 The first phase of training for students involves an online training program that must be completed prior to check-in.
 The second phase of training for students involves an in-person, bystander intervention focused training that is given upon arrival during new student orientation.
 New employees will be notified of the training by Human Resources as part of the hiring process and are expected to complete an online training program within the first thirty (30) days of employment.
 Employees will also be notified of their "responsible employee" status at the time of employment.
 Ongoing training and prevention programs are also provided on a regular basis for students and employees of the College through various events, programs, and awareness campaigns.
-All College personnel who are involved in responding to incidents or who may assist the Title IX Coordinator in processing, investigating, or adjudicating reports of sexual harassment must receive additional training about issues related to sexual harassment and their role in the adjudication process.
+All College personnel who are involved in responding to incidents or who may assist the Title IX Coordinator in processing, investigating, or adjudicating reports of sexual misconduct must receive additional training about issues related to sexual violence.